Like other trade-related jobs, electricians perform some of the most dangerous tasks in the global marketplace.

 The label attached should be standard and include the following:

-- Who put the tag and lock to the system.
+- Who put the tag and lock on the system

 This information should help anyone who isn’t involved in the process understand why the equipment is locked.

-Everybody in the work site has some responsibility in the lockout situation.
+Everybody on the work site has some responsibility in the lockout situation.

 Supervisors are usually responsible for:

-- Making sure that only properly trained workers do the service or maintenance that require lockout.
+- Ensuring that only properly trained workers do the service or maintenance that requires lockout

 Employees are usually responsible for:

-Keep in mind that electricians can face real dangers.
+Keep in mind that electricians can face real dangers while in the workplace.

-However, with the proper training and following the right procedures, you will have a long-term and safe career.
+But with proper training and following the right procedures, you will have a long-term and safe career.